What is a good profit margin? Industry averages and how to improve yours.

-As the name suggests, profit margin refers to the money that remains after you deduct your small business expenses.
+As the name suggests, profit margin refers to the money that remains after you deduct your startup expenses.
 It’s a percentage that measures how profitable your pricing strategy is, how well you control costs, and how efficiently you use raw materials and labor to produce your products or services.

 But once you know what profit margin is and why it matters, the next logical question is, “What is a good profit margin for my line of business?”
 The answer varies by location, industry, business model, age of the business, and growth goals.
 And major economic events like the COVID-19 shutdown tend to shrink every company’s margins.